fiesta/apidocs/list-management-api.rst

 :USER_ID: A :ref:`user` representing a member of this list.
 :GROUP_ID: A :ref:`group` representing the group.
 :LIST_NAME: The group name the user uses to mail the list.
-:TAGS: An array of optional tags that may apply to a member such as muted.
+:TAGS: An array of optional tags that may apply to a member e.g. muted.

 Endpoints (URIs)
 ----------------